How OIL Rollover Works

 Short Position: (10 x +0.50) + (-0.04 x 10) + ((10 x 98.50 x -0.002 x 1)/360) = +$4.59

 All Oil rollover adjustments are calculated in the currency that the instrument is denominated in.
 If your account is denominated in another currency, your account will be converted at the current market rate.

-Trade Oil on MT4 with Australian Forex Broker, Vantage FX.
+Trade Oil on MT4 with the leading, regulated broker, Vantage FX.